Pavith19/Scientific-Calculator/README.md

 # Scientific Calculator

 Welcome to the Scientific Calculator repository!
-A fully functional scientific calculator built with HTML, CSS and JavaScript.
-Includes basic arithmetic, advanced functions and supports keyboard input.
+This fully functional calculator, built with HTML, CSS and JavaScript, provides basic arithmetic operations, advanced math functions and supports both keyboard and mouse input.

 <br>
 <br>